fvaldes33/plus/readme.md

 ## Feature Requests & Issues

 If you need a feature, let me know and I'll add it as soon as reasonably possible.
-CraftPlus is actively maintained, and I accept relevant, feature-adding pull requests.
+Plus is actively maintained, and I accept relevant, feature-adding pull requests.
 If you encounter any issues, please open an issue and I'll work with you and patch the problem.
 Thanks!

 ## Feature Roadmap